 Contrast for parties in 2016 presidential race

-WASHINGTON (AP) — For Democrats and Republicans, the early stages of the 2016 U.S. presidential contest are worlds apart.
+WASHINGTON (AP) — The early stages of the 2016 U.S. presidential contest are worlds apart for Democrats and Republicans.

 Many Democrats already view Hillary Rodham Clinton as a quasi-incumbent, someone who could take the reins from President Barack Obama.
 The former secretary of state has made no decisions about her political future but has done little to dampen enthusiasm about another presidential campaign, traveling the country making speeches and preparing to release another book.